shuozhixu/Binary_2024/README.md

 If you use any files from this GitHub repository, please cite

-- Cesar Ruiz, Anshu Raj, Shuozhi Xu, Multivariate Gaussian process surrogates for predicting basic structural parameter of refractory non-dilute random alloys, APL Mach.
-Learn. (under review)
+- Cesar Ruiz, Anshu Raj, Shuozhi Xu, [Multivariate Gaussian process surrogates for predicting basic structural parameter of refractory non-dilute random alloys](https://doi.org/10.1063/5.0186045), APL Mach.
+Learn.
+2 (2024) 026107